The Rezillos: Reformation of the Rezillos (2001–present)

-In 2001, the Rezillos were persuaded to reform and play at Edinburgh's New Year's Eve Hogmanay celebrations by Stuart Nisbit, guitarist for the festival's headline act The Proclaimers.
+In 2001, the Rezillos were persuaded to reform and play at Edinburgh's Hogmanay celebrations by Stuart Nisbit, guitarist for the festival's headline act The Proclaimers.
 The line-up was the same as on the Can't Stand the Rezillos album except for Johnny Terminator (real name Johnny Brady) replacing Mysterious on bass.
-The success of the New Year's Eve concert led to concerts in Europe, the US, South America and Japan, often to younger crowds introduced to the band by the use of their track "Somebody's Gonna Get their Head Kicked in Tonight" in Jackass: The Movie.
-The Rezillos had only ever played two gigs outside the UK in their previous incarnation, one in France and one at CBGB during the recording of the album in New York.
+The success of the Hogmanay concert led to concerts in Europe, the US, South America and Japan, often to younger crowds introduced to the band by the use of their track "Somebody's Gonna Get their Head Kicked in Tonight" in Jackass: The Movie.
+The Rezillos had only ever played two gigs outside the UK previously, one in France and one at CBGB during the recording of the album in New York.

 In 2008 Johnny Terminator retired from the band and was replaced by Chris Agnew.
 The Rezillos performed Can't Stand the Rezillos in its entirety on their 2008 UK tour, and in January 2009 a new download only single, "No 1 Boy", was released on the band's website.
-In 2010, original founding member Jo Callis left the band and was replaced on guitar by Jim Brady, formerly of Nanobots and techno-grunge duo Barky!Barky.
+In 2010, original founding member Jo Callis left the band and was replaced on guitar by Jim Brady (brother of former bassist Johnny Brady), formerly of Nanobots and techno-grunge duo Barky!Barky.

 In November 2011 the band were presented with the Sir Reo Stakis Foundation Legend Award at Scotland's Tartan Clef awards, and in December 2011 released a single, "Out Of This World".
 Unlike "No 1 Boy" the new single was produced in CD and 7" vinyl formats as well as digital download, although delivery of the vinyl was delayed when the pressing plant in the Czech Republic burnt down just a week before the scheduled release date.
 The single was followed by a December UK tour.

-In November 2012 the Rezillos undertook their first ever full length tour of North America.
-The tour lasted fifteen dates and took the band across the east and west coasts of the US, mid-USA and Canada.
+In November 2012, the Rezillos undertook their first full tour of North America.

-In November 2018 Jim Brady announced that he was leaving the band, he would be replaced by Phil Thompson (of Department S).
+In November 2018 Jim Brady announced that he was leaving the band; he was replaced by Phil Thompson (of Department S).

+Former member Dennis Schiavon, a.k.a.
+Vince Santini, died on 30 January 2024, aged 63.
+He had been suffering from chronic lung disease.